5 Keys To Effectively Managing Remote Employees

 2. Define work clearly to your remote workforce

 Explain what you want from your remote employees and when you want it.
-This sets a benchmark for you to timely monitor the employee.
+This sets clear expectations and timelines for you to monitor the employees.
 Your employees will know how they are going to be measured and what they need to do to meet the goals.
+There is no better way to manage employees, remote or otherwise, than using well defined and measurable goals.

-It was identified as one of the most critical factors in effectively managing remote teams.
+Companies in our survey identified it as one of the most critical factors in managing remote teams.

 3. Track the progress of your remote team